ManasMadrecha/ManasMadrecha/README.md

 - I am the co-author of a book on Hindi poetry available on Amazon.
 - As a polyglot, I am well-versed in or have preliminary knowledge of multiple languages (English, Hindi, Marathi, Gujarati, Sanskrit, Prakrit, Marwari, Mewari)
 - I love English language TV series (e.g., Game of Thrones, Dark, The 100, Friends, Big Bang, The Office, etc.)
-- I espouse vegetarianism, non-violence, and a spiritual way of life, based on teachings of Mahavira, Vivekananda, and.
+- I espouse vegetarianism, non-violence, and a spiritual way of life, based on teachings of Mahavira and Vivekananda.

 ## Tech Stack + Productivity Tools